 Embassy or Consulate of Russia for up-to-date information.

 All foreign visitors receive a migration card on arrival in Russia.
-Keep the stamped exit portion of the card with your passport, as you will need to submit it to passport control on departure.
+If provided a migration card in paper form, keep the stamped exit portion of the card with your passport, as you'll need to provide it to passport control on your departure.
 The migration card is electronic at most international airports but in smaller airports you will need to complete it manually.

 In 2017, the Russian Government announced plans to introduce biometric fingerprinting for all foreigners entering Russia.
 No implementation dates have been announced.

 Adults with children

 Adults travelling with children may be required to show evidence of parental, custodial and/or access rights on arrival, particularly in the case of dual nationals.